YashviUp/python-programming-questions/Programming Ques by YASHVI UPADHYAY/Q3_process_licenseplate.md

 4. `unique id` (int) between 1 and 9999; unique to each registration.

 Input preconditions:
-- 1st line of input is total number of license-plates
+- 1st: number of lines of input (no. of license-plates inputted)
-- 2nd line onwards input license-plate in the format `TN 12 L 2421`.
+- 2nd line onwards license-plate in the format `TN 12 L 2421`.
 Press enter if multiple license-plates.

 # Solution
 ```python test.py  -r 'python test.py'